hikeventures/hikeventures.github.io/_posts/2016-03-10-best-light-hiking-shoes.markdown

 * Ultralight Hiking Shoes won't give you much support when carry a heavier backpack.
 * Durability can be an issue if your shoe is made of very thin and leightweight materials.

-# Overview of the best light hiking shoes
+# Overview of the best ultralight hiking shoes

 | Shoes | Weight |
 | :------------- |:-------------:|